tldr-pages/tldr/pages/common/z.md

 `z -x .`

-- Go to the directory that is a subdirectory of the current directory.
+- Go to the directory that is a subdirectory of the current directory (equivalent of `cd`):

 `z -c {{foo}}`